-AGEC-641.
-Special Problems in Agribusiness Management
+AGEC 641 Special Problems in Agribusiness Management

-This course relies heavily on case studies and simulation models to help make decisions and solve problems faced by agribusiness managers.
+This course relies heavily on the "Harvard Case Studies Approach" to make decisions and solve problems faced by agribusiness managers.
 Also, students will be exposed to quantitative techniques for analyzing and solving problems confronting the firm.
-Emphasis is placed on applying theoretical concepts to the real-world decision-making environment.
-Prerequisite: Ag.
-Econ 640 or consent of instructor.
+Emphasis is placed on applying theoretical concepts to the real world decision-making environment.
+Prerequisite AGEC 640 or consent of instructor (DEMAND)